imbi-heidelberg/MetaNLP/paper/paper.md

 ```

 The argument `alpha` denotes the elastic net mixing parameter and `lambda` is the
 parameter of the penalty.
-For further information, consult the function's documentation.
+More detailed information is provided in the function's documentation.

 ## Test data